Trying to decide between Elementor vs Beaver Builder to design your WordPress site?

 It’s a huge time saver if you reuse elements often!

 Like widgets, it’s also possible to use third-party templates, as well.
 That’s actually what we’ve done for the example screenshots.
-We imported a fully-built demo site based on Elementor templates using Astra’s Starter Templates.
+We imported a fully-built demo site based on Elementor templates using Astra’s Website Templates.

 Beaver Builder Templates